SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   :default: 0.

   The time during which the particles are "frozen", in units of :math:`T_r`.
-  Frozen particles do not move and therefore do not deposit any current either.
+  Frozen particles do not move and therefore do not deposit any charge or current density either.
   They are computationally much cheaper than non-frozen particles and oblivious to any EM-fields in the simulation.
+Note that frozen particles can be ionized (this is computationally much cheaper if ion motion is not relevant).

 .. py:data:: ionization_model